-Q.-Well where did you get the idea that.

-Frank had been hanged there at the gin?

-A.-From the cars there, and what I heard when I passed the Frey place.
+Q.-Well, where did you get the idea that Frank had been hanged there at the gin?
+A.-From the cars there, and that I heard when I passed the Frey place.
 When I came by the Frey place Bill called to me that he thought there was something doing.
-I had seen in the morning paper about what had happened at the Prison Farm.
+I had seen in the morning paper about what had seen in the morning paper about what had happened at the Prison Farm.
 So it all excited my suspicion.